-There, in the place where the towers used to be, there are two large fountains that emanate water, as well as a forest of 400 oak trees, one of which stands out for being the only one that miraculously survived the tragedy.
-It also has a museum, with testimonies and memories that will make your hair stand on end.
+There, in the place where the towers used to be, there are two large fountains that emanate water, as well as a forest of 400 oak trees among which one of them stands out for being the only one that miraculously survived the tragedy.
+There is also a museum, with testimonies and memorabilia that will make your hair stand on end.

 Explore Wall Street

-Now that you're here, and after stopping at one of the many places downtown for a bite to eat, it's time to tour Wall Street, the financial district.
+Now that you're here, and after you've stopped at one of the many places downtown for a bite to eat, it's time to explore Wall Street, the financial district.

 Walking through its streets full of top executives and luxury offices is a real experience in the city.
 In addition, you should also take the famous photo with the Wall Street bull, one of the most famous icons of the neighborhood and has appeared in numerous blockbuster movies.

 After an intense day full of emotions and contrasts, there is nothing better than relaxing your legs while enjoying a cruise on the Hudson River watching the New York Skyline (here I help you choose among the best cruises in Manhattan).